Shreyasramakrishna90/CS6381-01/README.md

 Only disadvantage with our implementation is that the subscriber waits to hear out for something in the network.
 It just polls every 10seconds to listen for some data on the socket.

+4) ***Subscriber Disconnection***
+Whenever a subscriber wants to unsubscribe the services of a publisher, it can opt for it.
+The subscriber at the beginning will be asked about its requirments and the time for which it requires the subscription.
+The subscriber can choose it at will and then exit after it has received the preriodic service.

 ***Data exchange***
-To avoid any possible network congestion, we decided to implement a brokerless data exchange between the publisher and subscriber.
+5)To avoid any possible network congestion, we decided to implement a brokerless data exchange between the publisher and subscriber.
 So, the broker is only responsible for managing all the pub/sub data.
 The actual data transfer takes place directly between the respective pub/sub.

+However in the other part of our implementation we are trying to involve the broker even for communication.
+Here we are trying to work on the zmq.proxy(),which we have not implemented in our current implementation.

 ***Possible improvements to our implementation***
 1) Currently our publisher can handle only one topic at a time.
 We are working on improving the capability for it to implement multiple topics concurrantly.